Click plan to view in Google Maps

 Line League, made up of Narberth, Bryn Mawr, Wayne,

-consequently were either claimed by or attributed to
+consequently either claimed by or attributed to

-Banjotown.
+the Banjo Town community.
 Among these were "Shaky Jim" who

-cut wood and did odd jobs; for this he received his
+cut wood and did odd jobs.
+For this he received his

 board.
-Also there was "Dog John" who never
+Another was "Dog John" who never

 washed or shaved.
 He collected garbage in his two-wheeled